tsikorksi/historic-crypto/README.md

 # historic-crypto
-Some python implementations of simple and historic cryptography
+Some python implementations of simple and historic cryptography - as completed as its going to get

 Includes :
 - Logic gates